 Is this surprising?
 Webinars are a great way to exchange your insights for data.
 A good webinar should be around a key topic that ties into your proposition.
 So, those who attend will therefore have a close interest in your proposition and so should be easy to convert.

-And Tanya Zhang, Co-Founder at Nimble Made agreed: “The need for B2B marketers to incorporate webinars into their marketing strategies will be even greater in 2021.”
+And Tanya Zhang, Co-Founder at Nimble Made agreed: “The need for B2B marketers to incorporate webinars into their marketing strategies will be even greater.”

 Chris Nutbeen, Founder and CEO at Nuttifox added, “Webinars offer B2B companies a one-of-a-kind opportunity to educate, engage with, and place them as industry experts to their target audiences.”